Trips in Kuala Lumpur

 This you can't find anywhere: when you walk down Jalan Pudu (away from the city center) you'll

-fish).
+come to one of the biggest "wet-markets" ( selling: vegetables, meat, fish).
 Maybe it's not interesting for you, but if you like to watch how Malaysians

 live, then it's a good place to go.
 There's also a "wet-market" in Amping Jaya

 Sunway Lagoon is a big complex with a hotel, university,